-Forgiven to Forgive?
 One day the disciple Peter asked Jesus to explain forgiveness.
-Jesus answered him with parable: There once was a king who wanted to settle his accounts with his slaves.
-One slave owed the king a tremendous amout of money, which he could not repay.
+Jesus answered him with a parable: There once was a king who wanted to settle his accounts with his slaves.
+One slave owed the king a tremendous amount of money, which he could not repay.
 When the king summoned him, the slave fell on his face before the throne and begged him for mercy, saying, “Have mercy on me and I will repay you everything.”
 The king felt compassion and released him and forgave him the debt.
 Ironically, not too long after receiving mercy, this very same slave went to one of his fellow slaves to collect only a small debt from him.
 The servant angrily seized his fellow slave by the throat and began to choke him demanding, “Give me what you owe!”
 The slave then fell on his face and began begging, “Have patience with me and I will repay you.”
 However the forgiven servant did not forgive his fellow slave.
-When the king heard about this lack of mercy, he was enraged.
-(See Matt.
-18:21-35)

-Forgiven to Forgive!
-Jesus told this parable then, and it is recorded for us now.
-Of course the king in the story represents the Lord Jesus, and each one of us are like the servants.
+As we look at the parable above, of course the king in the story represents the Lord Jesus, and each one of us are like the servants.
 None of us are able to pay our enormous sin debt; it is much too great.
 Yet our King mercifully decided to take our debts away from us by putting them on His shoulders; our debt was paid in full at the cross.
 He, in turn, asks us to forgive others.
 We are forgiven to forgive!
-King Jesus’ mercy brings freedom, and this freedom is meant to share.
+King Jesus’ mercy brings freedom, and this freedom is meant to be shared withthose around us.
 He promises, Blessed are the merciful for they shall receive mercy (Mathew 5:7).

 I have seen forgiveness beautifully played out in specific people who have experienced some of the most extreme circumstances, and I have to say, these people are some of the most radiant and FREE people on earth.
 God gave them the ability to forgive, and now He is using them mightily.

-Is there someone you are thinking of right now?
-Have they wronged you in some way?
-Reconcile this hurt with the Lord today.
+Is there someone you are thinking of right now--someone that has hurt you in some way?
+Reconcile your hurt with the Lord today.
+Ask Him to help you forgive.
 He is the One who brings peace to your heart, even if your relationship with this person never changes.
 Ask Him to flood You with the mercy that flows from His powerful blood.
 Remember, you are forgiven to forgive.

 “Father, forgive them; for they do not know what they are doing.”
 Luke 23:34